docknetwork/rosetta-api/README.md

 ## Rosetta config notes

 exempt accounts should have alice and treasury for dev? but then for live there are issues, need to track proper epoch rewards

+## Docker

+Build: `docker build -t docknetwork/rosetta-api .`
+Run: `docker run -p 8080:8080 docknetwork/rosetta-api`